 Once you’ve had your first credit card for at least a year, consider applying for another.
 Assuming you’ve used that first card responsibly, your credit score should have improved enough for you to qualify for a better deal.
 Plus, adding another line of credit will increase your total available credit.
-And that will help your credit utilization ratio and, in turn, your credit score.
+That will help your credit utilization ratio and, in turn, your credit score.

 It’s also important to note that the diversity of your credit experience accounts for about 10% of your credit score.
 You never want to rush a decision as momentous as buying a car or house.
-It takes time to groom the credit standing needed for a decent loan, for one thing.
+It takes time to groom the credit standing needed for decent rates on a loan, for one thing.
 But if you’re ready to take that step, it could benefit your credit score in the long run.